Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Model problems

-results to be continuous and coercive under following conditions:
+is continuous and coercive under the following conditions:

-Under these conditions the problem \cref{eq:quadLaplacian1}-\cref{eq:quadLaplacian2} is well-posed thanks to the Lax-Milgram Lemma.
-In the following we will assume this condition to be valid therefore making the system block-skew-symmetric.
-This is a typical structure in many coupled problems arising from mass and momentum conservations and for semi-discrete poroelasticity.
-For the quad-Laplacian case, each operator is also symmetric (i.e., self-adjoint) therefore making the whole system skew-symmetric.
+Hence, the problem \cref{eq:quadLaplacian1} is well-posed due to the Lax-Milgram Lemma.
+In the following, we will assume this condition to be valid, making the system block-skew-symmetric.
+This structure is typical in many coupled problems arising from mass and momentum conservation and semi-discrete poroelasticity.
+For the quad-Laplacian case, each operator is also symmetric (i.e., self-adjoint), making the whole system skew-symmetric.